Becat72/X52DisplayTool/README.md

 v1.2

 - Fixed a problem where the progam wouldn't fuction on OS X Sierra.
-You now hate to put in the entire path and executable in the preferences.
+You now have to put in the entire path and executable in the preferences.

 v1.1